Riuaux/ConanExilesDB/README.md

 > The project uses `writeFile` and that is **DESTRUCTIVE**, beacuse it overwrites the result file, so have a backup of your DTs if those are not the vanilla from DevKit.

-> Convert the parsed JSON file to SQL (many kinds) on https://www.convertjson.com/json-to-sql.htm
+> Convert the parsed JSON file to SQL (many kinds) on https://konbert.com/convert/json/to/sql (or https://www.convertjson.com/json-to-sql.htm if quota reached)

 ## Why?